 The building still stands in its Central City neighborhood but is shuttered.
 Yet, Painia’s grandson, Kenneth Jackson carries a long-held torch that the Dew Drop will once again serve as a social and music hub for the community.

 I’ll have that story in next week’s post (available now).
-Meanwhile, consider catching this Monday’s show (podcast recording now available) where I’ll feature musicians who played at the Dew Drop Inn and we’ll hear in Mr. Jackson’s own words about the Dew Drop’s glory days.
+Here’s the podcast of the show featuring musicians who played at the Dew Drop Inn and we’ll hear in Mr. Jackson’s own words about the Dew Drop’s glory days.